Multiconfigurational short-range on-top pair-density functional theory: Results

 \

 \textbf{\ce{N2} dissociation.} Compared to \ce{H2}, the dissociation of the triple bond in \ce{N2} is a more challenging test system.
 For this system, we calculated the potential energy curves of both the ground-state singlet state $(X\,^{1}\Sigma_g^+)$ and the lowest triplet state ($A\,^3\Sigma_u^+$), see Fig. \ref{fig:n2_trip_sing}.
-In this figure, the range-separated methods all utilized a $\mu$-value of $1.0$ bohr$^{-1}$.
 It is interesting to compare the potential energy curves of the singlet and triplet states, since they dissociate into the same atomic states containing two spin-coupled nitrogen atoms in their ground state, i.e, \ce{N2}$\rightarrow\ce{N}(^4S) + \ce{N}(^4S)$.
 With a correct treatment of the spin-polarization, this degeneracy should thus be predicted at large inter-nuclear distances.
+In order not to overfill the figure, it only contains $\mu = 1.0$ bohr$^{-1}$ curves for all range-separated methods.
+In the Supporting Material Figs. S3, S4, and S5 we compare the curves for three $\mu$ values: 0.4, 1.0, and $\infty$ (i.e. CASSCF), similar to Fig. \ref{fig:h2_potential_curve} for \ce{H2}.
+As for \ce{H2} above one sees that the singlet spin-restricted CAS-srLDA and CAS-srPBE BDE curves are very similar, and that their self-interaction error is growing rapidly when $\mu$ becomes smaller, i.e., when the short-range region is growing towards the full space.
+It is again gratifying to see the small $\mu$ dependence of the BDE for the CAS-sr$t$LDA model, clustering around the experimental value of 9.759 eV.\cite{huber1979molecular}